Skip to main content

 • Work with variables

-Run the examples and try changing the values to see how the output changes.
+Run the examples and experiment by changing the values to observe how the output changes.

 Want to learn more?